angmr/CF-TeachersApp/README.md

-# CF-TeachersApp
+# CF-TeachersStudentsApp
-A simple Java Swing application connected to a MySQL database
+A simple Java Swing application that connects to a MySQL database